mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 ### Data storage and lookup

 We need to keep the shortened URLs over many requests... but how?
-In a production scenario we could use some NoSQL data store like Redis for that.
+In a production scenario, we could use some NoSQL data store like Redis for that.
 Since the goal is to play with Rocket and learn some Rust, we will simply use an in-memory store.